alanchiem/wat_r/README.md

 This app tackles this issue by representing progress down to the second.
 It essentially provides a sense of constant instant gratification where some long-term goals lack.

 # What to use this app for?
-Basically any long term habit/goal in which progress can be sometimes difficult to visualize.
+Any long term habit/goal in which progress can be sometimes difficult to visualize.
 Some examples below.
 - Language Learning
 - Practing an instrument
 - Exercise / Sport